NectarSierra/so_long/README.md

 ## Overview

 The goal of the game is to navigate through a maze, collect all collectibles, and reach the exit while avoiding obstacles.
-The player must carefully plan their movements to complete the map successfully.
+The player must carefully plan their movements to complete the map in as few steps as possible.

 <p align="center">
   <img src="readme_srcs/gameplay_00.png" alt="gameplay">